 Monday - Thursday 9:30 am - 4:30 pm

-The TSA application and your fingerprints must be submitted to TSA at least 30 days prior to issuing or renewing your HME since DMV cannot issue an HME until TSA determines you are not a security threat.
+The TSA application and your fingerprints must be submitted to TSA prior to issuing or renewing your HME since DMV cannot issue an HME until TSA determines you are not a security threat.
+TSA recommends that you do so no later than 30 days prior to initial application or expiration of your Hazardous materials endorsement.
 Once TSA notifies you by mail that you are qualified, bring your TSA letter to any DMV location and, upon confirmation from TSA, we will add the HME to your CDL.
 If TSA determines you are not qualified for an HME, TSA will provide you with information on how to appeal the security threat assessment.
 You can find more information on the appeal process by visiting the TSA website.

 The following requirements must be met before DMV will apply the endorsement to the CDL: